 You can request repeat prescriptions through the following processes:

-- via Emis Patient Access.
-This is our preferred way, we have the highest rate of patients registered for online services in the country!
+- Online Patient Facing Services (NHS app, Patient Access).
+We have the highest rate of patients registered for online services in the country!
 Do make use of this efficient service.
 Please speak to Reception for further details.

 - using the computerised order form issued with each repeat.
 These may be brought into reception or posted to the surgery.

 - you can email us your request at firstname.lastname@example.org.

 - request it in person directly at reception

 - through your nominated pharmacy - details of this process are available at reception or at your local pharmacy.

 For medicolegal reasons requests for a repeat prescription must be in writing.

 Please allow at least 72 hours when requesting your repeat prescription and enclose a stamped addressed envelope if you would like it posted.
 To avoid mistakes, we regret we cannot accept telephone requests.

 For repeat oral contraception prescription, pelase complete the online request form.